 We currently depend on sole source, third party manufacturers, to manufacture and supply certain raw materials and products.
 We cannot assure you that these manufacturers will be able to provide these raw materials, and products in quantities that are sufficient to meet demand in a timely manner, or at all, which could result in decreased revenues and loss of market share.
 There may be delays in the manufacturing process over which we have no control, including shortages of raw materials, labor disputes, backlogs and failure to meet FDA standards.
 We are aware that certain of our sole source manufacturers also rely on sole source suppliers with respect to materials used in our products.
 We rely on our third-party manufacturers to maintain their manufacturing facilities in compliance with applicable international, FDA and other federal, state and/or local regulations including health, safety and environmental standards.
 If they fail to maintain compliance with critical regulations, they could be ordered to suspend, curtail or cease operations, which would have a material adverse impact on our business.
-Increases in the prices we pay our manufacturers, interruptions in our supply of raw materials or products, or lapses in quality, such as failures to meet our specifications and other regulatory requirements, could materially adversely affect our business.
+Increases in the prices we pay our manufacturers, could materially adversely affect our business.
 Any manufacturing defect or error discovered after our products have been produced and distributed could result in significant consequences, including costly recall procedures and damage to our reputation.
 Our ability to replace an existing manufacturer may be difficult, because the number of potential manufacturers is limited.
 If we do undertake to negotiate terms of supply with another manufacturer or other manufacturers, our relationships with our existing manufacturers could be harmed.
-Any interruption in the supply of raw materials or products, or the inability to obtain these raw materials or products from alternate sources in a timely manner, could impair
+Any interruption in the supply of raw materials or products, or the inability to obtain these raw material adverse improves in a timely manner, could impair our ability to meet the demands of our customers, which would have a material adverse is limited.
+If we do undertake to negotiate terms of supply of raw materials or products, o